nobl/ioBroker.senec/README.md

 5. Click on Save & Close

 ## Usage
-Here you can find a description of the states and how to use them.
+Here you can find a description of the states (list is incomplete) and how to use them.
 All states of this adapter are read-only states.

 ### Example States (States differ per System and Version)